Metropolis--Hastings with Scalable Subsampling: Introduction

-This paper is organised as follows.
-Section \ref{MH_efficient_subsampling_sec} introduces our algorithm and illustrates why it targets the correct posterior.
-Section \ref{section:related_works} discusses related works and issues with the existing subsample-based MH algorithms.
-Section \ref{section:theoretical_results} presents the general forms of the much tighter bounds we propose for the log-likelihood differences, as well as theoretical results on the exactness and optimality of our proposed algorithm and guidance on its tuning.
-The proofs of the results in this section are deferred to Appendix \ref{appendix_proofs}.
-Sections \ref{section:simulation} and \ref{section:real_datasets} present simulation experiments and real-world applications using the logistic, probit and Poisson regression models, where our proposed method is compared against the equivalent Metroplis--Hastings algorithm and other subsample-based MH algorithms.
-Finally, Section \ref{section:discussion} concludes with a discussion.
-Additional simulation experiments, asymptotic analyses comparing the new and existing bounds and results related to the acceptance rate of the proposed algorithms are presented in Appendices \ref{section:asymptotic_analysis_bounds}, \ref{section:additional_simulation} and \ref{section:optimal_scaling}.
+Section \ref{MH_efficient_subsampling_sec} introduces our algorithm and proves that it targets the correct posterior.
+Section \ref{section:related_works} discusses existing subsample-based MH algorithms.
+Section \ref{section:theoretical_results} presents theoretical results on the exactness and optimality of our algorithm and guidance on its tuning; proofs are deferred to Appendix \ref{appendix_proofs}.
+Sections \ref{section:simulation} and \ref{section:real_datasets} present simulation experiments and real-world applications using the logistic, probit and Poisson regression models, where our proposed method is compared against the equivalent Metropolis--Hastings algorithm and other exact subsample-based MH algorithms.
+Section \ref{section:discussion} concludes with a discussion.
+Additional simulation experiments, asymptotic analyses comparing bounds and results related to the acceptance rate of the proposed algorithms are presented in Appendices \ref{section:tuning_guidelines} to \ref{sec.alternative.acc.tuna}.